mia-platform/documentation/docs/development_suite/api-portal/api-documentations.md

 There are other actions that you can diretcly take on the test window.

-DELETE request: how to ""Delete an item from the ingredient collection"
+DELETE request: how to ""Delete a plate from the plates collection"

 If you want to test the DELETE end-point, you need to click the row that will open it up.
 Now you have the ability to test the API request by pushing **Try it** - if the APIs are protected, you need to authenticate yourself by filling the Secret in.
 Once the single API is selected, in this area you can see the structure of the API and the data that are exposed.